top of page

 How do plyometric exercises benefit runners?

-Plyometric exercises for runners increase your stride length because of the power you develop from performing this exercise, this means faster sprinting and all those other running paces feel a lot easier.
+Plyometric exercises for runners increase your stride length because of the power you develop from performing this exercise, this means faster sprinting, and all those other running paces feel a lot easier.

-The other thing that plyometric exercise swill help you with is your running economy, plyometric exercises increase the stiffness in your muscles which means that you will lose less energy when you run.
-Losing less energy means your muscles will require less energy oxygen to maintain the same paces, meaning you can run faster!
+The other thing that plyometric exercise will help you with is your running economy, plyometric exercises increase the stiffness in your muscles which means that you will lose less energy when you run.
+Losing less energy means your muscles will require less energy and oxygen to maintain the same paces, meaning you can run faster!

 Your plyometric program to progress your running to the next level

 It is very important to know that with plyometric exercises a little goes a very long way and a lot gets you injured.
 You need to start off doing very little and build up slowly.
 These exercises can be done 1-3 times per week.
+It is also very important that you do a good warm-up before these exercises.

 • Week 1 do 1 set of 4 reps for each exercise